derek-knox/Coding-For-Designers/book/JavaScript/Keywords.md

 1. Reserved keywords
 2. Non-reserved keywords

 Put another way, reserved keywords are those that cannot be reassigned a value.
-They have a predefined value by default.
-It cannot be changed.
+They have a predefined value assigned by JavaScript.
+The value cannot be changed.
 Non-reserved keywords can be reassigned a value.
-They also have a predefined value by default.
-They however can be changed.
+They also have a predefined value by default, but they can be changed.

 Non-reserved keywords are also known as *identifiers*.
 An identifier is simply any keyword that isn't already reserved.
 Non-reserved keywords are organized in three groups: